New Deal: Farm and rural programs

+Youth programs

+Unemployment was very high among young men.
+The New Deal had several major programs oriented toward youth.
+The first--and by far the most visible and popular--was the Civilian Conservation Corps (CCC) that reached three million unemployed young men age 17 to 28 whose families were on relief.
+They spent six months in construction camps, and were provided food, clothing and medical care, but labor unions insisted there be no training in specialized skills.
+Their parents were paid $25 a month.
+There was a similar program for Indian reservations.
+Large numbers of African Americans worked in segregated CCC units.
+The National Youth Administration (NYA) provided funding for work-study programs for students (including young women) in high schools and colleges; the Aid to Dependent Children (ADC) gave cash payments to millions of poor parents.
+Previously many very poor parents had placed their children in orphanages; the new program resulted in the shrinkage or closure of many orphanages.
+In addition, laws against child labor were tightened, forcing some youth into unemployment.
+President Roosevelt got along poorly with the educational establishment, whose leaders called for closing the CCC and NYA.
+Therefore there was no direct aid to education.
+However, the work relief programs such as PWA and WPA cooperated with local government to build many new public schools and playgrounds.

 Recovery

 Recovery was the effort in numerous programs to restore the economy to normal levels.
 By most economic indicators, this was achieved by 1937—except for unemployment, which remained stubbornly high until World War II began.
 Recovery was designed to help the economy bounce back from depression.
 Economic historians led by Price Fishback have examined the impact of New Deal spending on improving health conditions in the 114 largest cities, 1929–1937.
 They estimated that every additional $153,000 in relief spending (in 1935 dollars, or $1.95 million in the year 2000 dollars) was associated with a reduction of one infant death, one suicide, and 2.4 deaths from infectious diseases.